Management

 Plan Your Meals Ahead of Time

 If you have the time, hitting the store at least twice a week is ideal.
-If not, just queue up all the ingredients you’ll need for the recipes you plan to make and get a list together for your shopping trips.
+If not, queue up all the ingredients you’ll need for the recipes you plan to make and get a list together for your shopping trips.

 Start a Compost Bin

 You can significantly reduce waste from food scraps in your home by starting a compost bin in your yard.
-It’s the perfect place to throw coffee grounds, banana peels, egg shells, and so much more.
+It’s the perfect place to throw coffee grounds, banana peels, egg shells, and more.

 How to Reduce Waste in Your Yard